How to stay safe traveling in Thailand

 Look where you’re walking when you walk and watch where you put your hands, so nothing comes out of the darkness and nabs you.

 8. Don’t Swim in Rivers or Streams – The locals will swim in rivers and streams and, especially if you’re out of Bangkok, you might have the opportunity to do so.
 Don’t.
 There are snakes in the water, fish that bite and any other number of weird creepy crawlies.
-Plus, in many places, the water isn’t very clean and dengue fever is rife in Thailand too.
+Plus, in many places, the water isn’t very clean, mosquitoes tend to hover around it, and dengue fever is rife in Thailand too.

-7. Drink Bottled Water and Avoid Ice – Another great safety tip for Thailand is to make sure you drink bottled water.
+7. Drink Bottled Water and Avoid Ice – Another great way to stay safe traveling in Thailand is to make sure you drink bottled water.
 Honestly, I’ve drunk tap water since I moved here and, frankly, it’s cleaner than my water was back in America.
 But, as a tourist on holiday, you don’t want to take the chance of getting sick so drink bottled water instead.

 And at less than 14 cents a bottle, it’s hardly going to break the bank.
 You can also safely drink fruit juice, fruit shakes, coffee and tea and herbal drinks on the street – just avoid the ice if you’re worried (although, in six years in Thailand I’ve never become sick from any drink I’ve had – well beer, but that’s a different story….).